 MOST PROVIDERS OFFER IN-NETWORK INSURANCE COVERAGE.
 WHY DOESN'T ENTERHEALTH?

 We’re different.
-When Enterhealth was first started, the goal was to provide the highest quality addiction treatment possible.
+When Enterhealth was first started, the goal was to provide the highest quality care possible.
 Period.
 And that goal remains.
 Unfortunately, in today’s managed-care environment, in-network insurance providers are sometimes limited in the resources they can afford to offer.

-Enterhealth does not want to be limited in the scope and nature of clinical services we can bring to bear to help our patients conquer addiction and live a successful life of recovery.
-To provide the best treatment, we need the best resources – which includes highly educated and trained staff, state-of-the-art equipment, and comfortable, beautiful facilities.
+Enterhealth does not want to be limited in the scope and nature of clinical services we can bring to bear to help our patients overcome mental health and substance use issues so they can live a healthy, fulfilling life.
+To provide the best treatment, we need the best resources—which includes highly educated and trained staff, state-of-the-art equipment, and comfortable, beautiful facilities.

 DO YOU OFFER PAYMENT PLANS?